There are different types of blackwood, this wood is called “black” for its dark coloration and is popularly known as Ebony.

-Brazilian ebony is a rare and beautiful wood that’s found in South America particularly in Brazil, Venezuela, and the Guyanas.
-Brazilian ebony is used for high-class furniture, cabinet making, musical instruments, turnery, sculpture, Interior paneling, etc.
+This brazilian ebony is a rare and beautiful wood that’s found in South America, particularly in Brazil, Venezuela, and the Guyanas.
+It is used for high-class furniture, cabinet making, musical instruments, turnery, sculpture, Interior paneling, etc.

 Its grain is typically straight or slightly interlocked.
 The wood is hard and durable with its color ranges from an olive-brown to a near-black color and can have lighter or darker streaks/markings.

-The wood of the panococo or Brazilian ebony is used much like real ebony but limited due to the small size of logs.
+The wood of the panococo or Brazilian ebony is used much like real ebony but is limited due to the small size of the logs.